 - B.A.
 Applied Liberal Arts – English, Communication Minor, University of Central Oklahoma

-Matt is married to Maggie.
-Together they have served on and led ministry teams since they were married in 2010.
-Matt is a worship leader, a teacher, and is passionate about leadership development.
+Matt is a worship leader and communicator, and he’s passionate about leadership development and team building.
 He lives with the conviction that Christian leaders should be the very best leaders in the world because of the empowerment of the Holy Spirit and the Christian mandate to serve.
-Matt loves to read, watch Sooner football, watch movies, grill, and make delicious BBQ in his smoker.

 Missionary in Residence

 Founder of Director of Trinity’s Center for Missionary Mobilization and Retention

 - Ph.D. in Intercultural Studies (In Process), Asia Pacific Theological Seminary

 Dave has been an Assemblies of God World Missions (AGWM) missionary to Northern Asia since 2008.
 Living in a creative access country, he has used a variety of means to share the gospel, including sports, orphan care, Bible studies, and nursing home ministry.
 Currently, Dave is working on a Ph.D. in Intercultural Studies from Asia Pacific Theological Seminary.
 He has taught courses such as: Current Issues in Intercultural Studies, Introduction to World Missions, Intercultural Compassion Ministry and Evangelism, Intercultural Studies Internship, and Cross-cultural Ministry Strategies.
 Additionally, Dave has helped establish Trinity’s GO Trip Program, which sends the entire on-campus student body on short-term missions trips around the world.
 Having a passion to train and send more long-term missionaries to the field, Dave’s research interests are in missionary mobilization and retention.
 Dave has been married for 23 years and has five children.
 He enjoys reading, hiking and kayaking.